cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/0-Features.md

 Our dashboard provides you with the low level details of *what* happened during your run.
 Using both your CI provider + Cypress together gives the insight required to debug your test runs.

-When a run happens and a test fails - instead of going and inspecting your CI provider's `stdout` output, you can log into the [Dashboard](https://on.cypress.io/dashboard) and see all of the build results.
+When a run happens and a test fails - instead of going and inspecting your CI provider's `stdout` output, you can log into the [Dashboard](https://on.cypress.io/dashboard) and see all of the test run results.
 It should be instantly clear what the problem was.

 ***